Colt Single Action Army: Calibers

-By 1878 the Colt SAA was being offered from the factory in additional calibers for civilian and foreign military sales.
-Many were sold in .44-40 Winchester Center Fire (WCF), introduced in 1878 to allow cross-compatibility with the Winchester '73 lever-action rifle; this model was called the "Colt Frontier Six-Shooter", which was etched and later roll-stamped on the left side of the barrel.
-Additional period calibers for the SAA included .38-40 Winchester (38 WCF) introduced in 1884, the .32-20 Winchester (32 WCF) introduced in 1884, the .41 Colt introduced in 1885, the .38 Long Colt in 1887, the .38 Special and the .357 Magnum in the 20th century.
-Some of the separately-serialized .44 Henry rimfire revolvers were rechambered to .22 rimfire after 1885.
+By 1878, the Single Action Army was being offered from the factory in additional calibers for civilian and foreign military sales.
+Many were sold in .44-40 Winchester Winchester Center Fire (WCF), introduced in 1878 to allow cross-compatibility with the Winchester '73 lever-action rifle; this model was called the "Colt Frontier Six-Shooter", which was etched and later roll-stamped on the left side of the barrel.
+Additional period calibers for the SAA included .38-40 Winchester introduced in 1884, the .32-20 Winchester introduced in 1884, the .41 Long Colt introduced in 1885, the .38 Long Colt in 1887, the .38 Special and the .357 Magnum in the 20th century.
+Some of the separately serialized .44 Henry rimfire revolvers were rechambered to .22 rimfire after 1885.
 The SAA at one time or another was offered in dozens of calibers from .22 rimfire to .476 Eley, though the .45 Colt has always been the most common.
 A scaled-down .22 rimfire version called the Scout or Frontier Scout was available in the late 20th century.